Cost to move from Iowa to Vermont (2026)

-Use the moving cost calculator below to get an estimate based on your home size and services.
+Use the moving cost calculator below to get a personalized estimate based on your home size and the services you need.

 How much does it cost to move from Iowa to Vermont?

-The table below breaks down estimated costs by home size across full-service movers, containers, and rental trucks for this 1,262-mile route.
-All ranges reflect typical professional pricing for interstate moves from Iowa to Vermont.
+The table below breaks down estimated moving costs by home size with full-service movers, containers, and rental trucks for this 1,262-mile route.
+Ranges reflect typical professional pricing for interstate moves between Iowa and Vermont, based on GoodMigrations’ 2026 cost data.

 Estimated moving costs from Iowa to Vermont (1,262 miles)